The Ultimate First-Timer’s Guide to West Hollywood

 5. Explore cutting-edge art and design

 If you’re a fan of design, décor and all things shopping, then West Hollywood’s Design District is the place for you.
-The anchor of the Design District is the Pacific Design Center (PDC), a 1.6-million-square-foot campus.
-PDC boasts about 100 showrooms selling furnishings and decorating wares.
+The neighborhood’s anchor is the monumental Pacific Design Center (PDC), a 1.6-million-square-foot campus with 70+ showrooms selling furnishings and high-end baubles.
 (Admission policies vary, so call in advance if you want to visit specific showrooms.)
-Need a few new items for your wardrobe?
-The district is also home to many innovative fashion designers, trendy shops and one-of-a-kind concept stores

 6. Get pampered like a celebrity